Our Verdict

 Low Pile

-Over multiple trials, this machine picked up a 94% average of our test material.
-Very impressive.
-The best of the test came from the Gen5detect, which shares the same Digital Motorbar cleaner head.
+Over multiple trials, this machine picked up a 94% average of our test material, which is impressive.
+For reference, the top performer in this test — the slightly more powerful Dyson Gen5detect, which also uses the same Digital Motorbar cleaner head — collected just 2% more material.

 High Pile

-On the fluffier, high pile carpet, the suction power pulled its Digital Motorbar cleaner head down into the deeper carpet, which meant the lighter Cheerios often hit the head and plowed.
+On the fluffier, high pile carpet, the suction power pulled its Digital Motorbar cleaner head down into the deeper carpet, which meant the lighter Cheerios often hit the head and plowed even more than they did on low pile carpet.

 Hardwood Performance

 Everything comes together perfectly on hardwood for this model.
 The tall and soft Fluffy Optic brush roll is purpose-built to gently envelop any dropped crumb with ease.
-Even airy little dust bunnies can't hide under the kitchen table because all anyone has to do is get the cleaner head close, and the strong suction will suck them right in.
+Even airy dust bunnies can't hide under the kitchen table because all I had to do was get the cleaner head close, and the strong suction would suck them right in.
 So cool.

 Edges